statlink/CompositionalData/CompositionalData.md

 -   `r pkg("lba")`: Latent budget analysis is a method for the analysis of a two-way contingency table with an exploratory variable and a response variable.
 It is specially designed for compositional data.
 The package is based on the PhD thesis of an der Ark (1999) at the University of Utrecht titled "Contributions to Latent Budget Analysis, a tool for the analysis of compositional data".

 -   `r pkg("multilevelcoda")`: Implements Bayesian multilevel modelling for compositional data in a multilevel framework.
 Compute multilevel compositional data and isometric log-ratio at between and within-person levels, fit Bayesian multilevel models for compositional predictors and outcomes, and run post-hoc analyses such as isotemporal substitution models.
+See also the CTV view("Bayesian") for more packages dedicated to Bayesian statistics.

 -   `r pkg("NBDdirichlet")`: Implements NBD-Dirichlet Model of Consumer Buying Behavior for Marketing Research.
 The relevant paper is [Goodhardt, Ehrenberg and Chatfield (1984)](https://doi.org/10.2307/2981696).